-Take this recent case from Arkansas.
+Take this case from Arkansas as an example.
 It took a federal judge to allow the Arkansas Society of Freethinkers to place a winter solstice kiosk at the state capitol alongside a nativity scene.
 The entire state of Arkansas couldn't figure out something this simple, prompting the atheist group to sue the Secretary of State.

 Here is what the Christian group, the Family Council, had to say: